inspec/inspec/README.md

 # InSpec for Azure

+This Resource Pack has been been completely rewritten so that it is able to check for _any_ resource in Azure, previous versions only supported 4 resource types.

+Whenever an Azure resource is retrieved its attributes are interrogated and turned into things that can be called during tests on that particular resource.
+By making the profile dynamic it means that more or less any resource that is available in Azure can be tested.

+To determine what methods can be called against an Azure resource please find the resource in https://resources.azure.com.
+The attributes of the resource are turned into the methods that can be called.
+Please refer to the examples further down the page or the integration tests for more information.

+The only caveat to this is that the generic resource cannot interrogate an Azure resource group itself.
+There is an InSpec resource called `azure_resource_group` that permits this.

+**The resource pack not only contains the generic resource but also expliclit tests for some resources.
+These are similar to the ones that were in previous versions, but now have different properties and attributes that may break existing tests.
+Please review the documentation for the resource you are using.**

 ## Roadmap

-This repository is the development repository for InSpec for VmWare.
+This repository is the development repository for InSpec for Azure.
 Once [RFC Platforms](https://github.com/chef/inspec/issues/1661) is fully implemented in InSpec, this repository is going to be merged into core InSpec.

 As of now, Azure resources are implemented as an InSpec resource pack.
 It will ship with the required resources to write your own Azure tests: